Prepare for Severe Summer Weather

 • When storms are predicted, make sure that there is nothing that could blow around and damage your home or patio.
 This includes plant stands, birdhouses, wind chimes and other yard decorations.

-• Store lawn furniture and larger items in a garage or other safe space or learn practical ways to tie big items down, such as sheds and grills.
-However, because propane is flammable, it’s not recommended to put those tanks indoors.
+• Store lawn furniture and larger items in a garage or other safe space or learn practical ways to tie down big items, such as sheds and grills.
+However, because propane is flammable, it’s not recommended1 to put those tanks indoors.
 Instead, keep them outdoors, secured to trees or to the outside of your house.

 Ready your home or apartment